sourcecred/github-workflow-examples/README.md

 ## Generate a SourceCred Prototype

 A more substantial tool is the [sourcecred prototype](https://sourcecred.io/cred/timeline/@sourcecred/), which includes an interactive graph for your repository.
+The repository here deploys an [example](https://sourcecred.io/sourcecred-action/timeline/sourcecred/sourcecred-action/) web interface on its GitHub pages.

 ### 1. Choose your workflow